Open-Email/MailHTTPS-Protocol/README.md

 HTTPS GET /home/HOST_PART/LOCAL_PART/links
 ```

 The response consists of a list where each entry is on a new line.
-Each entry contains two values separated by a comma: a link and the encrypted email address of the  contact.
+Each entry contains two values separated by a comma: a link and the encrypted data of the contact.

+The encrypted data contains either:

+- email address of the link by itself, testable by the absence of the equal sign (`=`), or

+- attributes as key-value pairs, separated by semi columns with possible attributes:

+  - `address`: required attribute containing the email address of the link.
+  - `broadcasts`: optional attribute representing user setting whether link broadcasts are fetched.
+Possible values are `Yes` (default) and `No`.
+If not present, the attribute assumes its default value.

 #### Store

 The store call saves the connection identifier link (*LINK*) on the mail agent of the authenticating user.
-The request body contains encrypted email address of the respective link contact.
+The request body contains encrypted email address or attributes data of the respective link contact.

 The assumed encryption method is anonymous asymmetric encryption.
 However, users can configure a different method in their email clients, provided that all of their clients use the same encryption scheme.